What's my plan?

 All Suites Team, Growth, Professional, Enterprise, or Enterprise Plus

-When help center authentication for messaging is turned on, the Web Widget automatically uses the identity of end users who are signed in to the help center.
+If you're using Web Widget for messaging, you can turn help center authentication for messaging on so that the Web Widget automatically uses the identity of end users who are signed in to the help center.
 In this case, the user's messaging interactions in the Web Widget automatically adopt the user's logged-in identity, and the user's name and email can be shared with bots and agents that engage with the user.
+You must be an admin to turn on help center authentication for the Web Widget.

 This article contains the following topics:

-• Requirement and considerations for using help center authentication for messaging
+• Considerations for using help center authentication for messaging

 • Turning on help center authentication